Click this link to register with Northwest Home Educators

 Field Day Committee Member (3 positions)

 Assist the chairman in events pertaining to field day.
 This may include gathering supplies, helping in field games, and communicating to NWHE as a whole.
-You must be available to come to this event, which will be held on March 28th.
+You must be available to come to this event, which will be held on March 27th.

-Field Trip Committee (9 positions)
+Field Trip Committee (8 positions)

-Each Field Trip Committee member will organize 1 field trip for the group, as directed by the Field Trip coordinator.
-This includes confirming the date and venue with the Field Trip Coordinator, making the reservation at the designated venue, communicating all of the information about the field trip with the group, adding the event to the website calendar, and communicating with the Field Trip Coordinator and NWHE Treasurer regarding how money will be collected from members for the payment of field trips and how the venue will be paid.
-The committee member can ask the Field Trip Coordinator for guidance as needed on how to send group communications and update TroopTrack.
+The committee member should reach out to the Field Trip Coordinator for guidance as needed on how to send group communications and update TroopTrack.
 Most field trip reservations should be made at least 2 months in advance (some sooner depending on availability of the venue).
 The Field Trip Committee member is responsible for attending the field trip that they were designated to plan & reserve in order to assist members and help the trip to run smoothly.
-The September Field Trip coordinator must be available on September 11th from 9:15-11:30am.

 Harvest Party Chairman***